 You can monitor stroke rate and heart rate with Polar Vantage V — these two things define efficiency.

 Swim at the same perceived exertion on the same leave time and count your strokes.
 Then compare your time for each workout.

 For 10 x 100 drills, use your lowest stroke rate possible and leave on 1:40.
-Don’t change the distance or leave time, just look for lower heart rate, faster times or reduced stroke counts.
+Don’t change the distance or leave time, just look for lower heart rate, faster times, or reduced stroke counts.

-A speed workout would be 10 x 50 with best effort on 60 seconds and compare time and heart rate after the last effort.
+A speed workout would be 10 x 50 with the best effort on 60 seconds and compare time and heart rate after the last effort.
 You’re seeking faster times with a lower heart rate.

-Lastly, do a long time trial, like 1500 meters straight, and record each 500 meters to understand pacing and get heart rate as soon as you stop.
+Lastly, do a long time trial, like 1500 meters straight, and record every 500 meters to understand pacing and get heart rate as soon as you stop.
 You can use the lap function button on your Polar Vantage V to get splits and get heart as soon as you’re done.